Long Island (Andaman Islands): Administration

-Politically, Long Island, along neighboring East Baratang Group, is part of Rangat Taluk.
+Politically, Long Island, along with neighboring East Baratang Group, is part of Rangat Taluk.

 Demographics

-There are 3 villages on the island: Long Village, Middle Village, and Lalaji Bay.
+There are three villages on the island: Long Village, Middle Village, and Lalaji Bay.

 Parkinson point (the northern tip of the island), was previously also inhabited.

-The island has its own power house, Boat Building Yard, Senior Secondary School, bank, wireless facilities, hospital, Range Forest Office and even police outpost.
-Long Island is a dreamland settlement without any road network.
+The island has its own power house, boat building yard, senior secondary school, bank, wireless facilities, hospital, Range Forest Office and police outpost.
+Long Island is an isolated settlement without any road network.